 What are loan terms?

-The Small Business Administration provides several SBA loan programs to help entrepreneurs like you looking to grow their small businesses.
-Most often, they guarantee a percentage of the loan amount for which the lender is charged a guaranty fee, which can then be passed on to the borrower.
-Of all the SBA loan products, 7(a) loans are the most common and flexible, useful for a variety of purposes like equipment purchases, debt consolidation, and even commercial real estate.
+The Small Business Administration (SBA) provides several loan programs to help entrepreneurs like you grow their small businesses.
+Most often, they guarantee a percentage of the loan amount for which the lender is charged a guarantee fee, which can then be passed on to the borrower.
+The fee is typically added to the loan amount and repaid over the term of the loan, rather than paying it upfront in cash.

 SBA 7(a) Loans

-Based on the use of proceeds, SBA 7(a) loans typically have a repayment term of 10 years for the purposes of working capital and debt refinancing, and 25 years for commercial real estate purchases.
-The interest rates associated with these loans are calculated using the Prime Rate, which is determined by the US Federal Reserve, plus a lender spread subject to a cap set by the SBA.
+Most 7(a) term loans are repaid with monthly payments of principal and interest from the cash flow of the business.
+The interest rates associated with these loans are calculated using the Prime Rate, which is determined by the U.S. Federal Reserve, plus a lender spread, subject to a cap set by the SBA.
 These depend on the size and maturity of the loan.

 SBA CDC/504 Loans